 Myofascial Release (MFR) is a holistic form of manual therapy that targets and releases muscular and connective tissue (fascia) restrictions to restore motion, and improve function.
 Fascial restrictions can be caused by physical trauma, postural imbalances, surgery, repetitive stress, injuries, emotional stress, or other factors.
 MFR utilizes a wide range of pressures, ranging from deeper pressure to more subtle work.
-MFR integrates well with craniosacral therapy.
+This is not Rolfing, Deep tissue massage, or ART.

 What is fascia?